What is financial aid?

 Is the FAFSA the only aid application I must fill out?

 The FAFSA is the only application you will be required to file to apply for federal, state, and institutional need-based assistance at Longwood.
 In addition, the Office of Admissions uses the admission application itself as the basis for selecting freshmen scholarship recipients.

 After my 'FAFSA on the Web' is processed, will I get anything back?

 There are several ways in which you can find out the results of processing your FAFSA.
 If you filed a paper FAFSA and did not provide your e-mail address, you will be sent a paper Student Aid Report (or SAR).
 If you filed using FAFSA on the Web and did not provide your e-mail address, you will be sent a paper SAR Information Acknowledgement.
 However, if you provided your e-mail address, the FAFSA processor will send you an e-mail notification regardless of whether you filed a paper FAFSA or via FAFSA on the Web.
-The e-mail notification will contain a link for you to access and view your on-line Student Aid Report without requiring the use of a PIN.
-Of course, a student who has a PIN can access his or her SAR electronically using FAFSA on the Web.
+The e-mail notification will contain a link for you to access and view your on-line Student Aid Report without requiring the use of a FSA ID.
+Of course, a student who has a FSA ID can access his or her SAR electronically using FAFSA on the Web.

 Does not being eligible for the Federal Pell Grant mean I cannot get any aid?

 No, the Federal Pell Grant is only one of the need-based aid programs, with eligibility being determined by a Federal formula approved by Congress.
 It is possible to be ineligible for the Pell Grant and still be eligible for other federal, state, and institutional types of aid.

 Why are you figuring my need on last year's income when this year is when the money will be spent?